bzar/spacerocks-bevy/README.md

 ### Known bugs

 - Beam weapon collision does not match the graphics
-- Sometimes a Ufo spawns multiple Powerups
-  - Probably related to the number of projectiles hitting the UFO at the same time
 - Asteroid despawns sometimes cause multiple despawn errors
   - Probably related to the number of projectiles hitting the asteroid at the same time
 - Some entities are not despawned on level change (projectiles)